Korvettenkapitän (Crew 36)

 |U-188||5 Aug 1942||9 Aug 1944||3 patrols (356 days)|

-On 11 April 1943, on his first patrol in U-188, he sank the British destroyer HMS Beverley (Rohwer, 1998).
-His second patrol took him to Penang and later to Singapore, where he took on board 100 tons of tin and other badly-needed materials for the German war industry and transported them to his French base in June 1944.
+On 11 April 1943, on his first patrol commanding the newly-commissioned U-188, he sank the British destroyer HMS Beverley (Rohwer, 1998).
+His second patrol took him to Penang, and then Singapore, where he loaded 100 tons of tin and other badly-needed materials for the German war industry and transported them to his French base in June 1944.
+He later served in staff positions in Lorient, Plön, and Kiel.

-On 13 Jan 1945 a fire broke out on the (Wohnschiffes (accommodation ship) Daressalam in Kiel harbour.
+On 13 Jan.
+1945 a fire broke out on the naval Wohnschiffes (accommodation ship) Daressalam in Kiel harbour.
 Three U-boat commanders died In the fire: Oblt.
 Georg von Bitter and the Knights Cross winners KrvKpt.
 Wilhelm Franken and Kptlt.
 Siegfried Lüdden (Busch & Röll, 1999).

 Patrol info for Siegfried Lüdden